SkyBlueRW/SkyBlueRW.github.io/_posts/2023-02-28-convex-optimization-basic.md

  **why is it so special?**

-It is such a special category of optimization that global optimum is guaranteed theoretically (let's ignore all the practical issues like numerical issue, scability issue, etc..).
-As long as we can formulate a real world problem in the above mentioned format, we are in a terrific position of solving it.
+It is such a special category of optimization that global optimum is guaranteed theoretically.
+While practical issues such as numerical and scalability problems must be considered, formulating a real world problem in the above mentioned format allows for an terrific chance in finding the solution.

-To add a bit geometrical intuition.
-Imagine the convex objective function as a valley with increasing (to be more precise: non-decrease) slope in 2D.
+To add a bit geometrical intuition, imagine the convex objective function as a valley with increasing (to be more precise: non-decrease) slope in 2D.
 Finding the minimum point is like rolling down the hill.
 While the constraint set is like a fence restricting us in a defined area.
 We can go any point from the area to any other point in a straight line (convex set) hence we can continue rolling before we got to the minimum point.

+In addition, many real world problems can be formulated as convex optimization.
+For instance, in finance, we model investors' utility toward consumption with a cancave function to express the diminishing utility of consumption.
+Rational acts according to the maximization of the concave utility function (equivalent to minimization of a convex function) given budget constraint (convex, or more specifically affine set).
+Similarly, in model calibration, sum of suqared error is a widely used loss function to determin parameter estimates.
+One more example in portfolio construction, a traditional way to determine portfolio mix with mean and variance can also be modelled as convex optimization easily.

+It is an incredibly useful technique that has a wide range of applications.

 #### Reference <a name="reference"></a>
 - Boyd & Vandenberghe: Convex Optimization
 - Cornuejols, Pena & Tutuncu: Optimization methods in Finance